 A weather report without human supervision will say “AUTO.”

 When a human (ie. ATC) interacts or supervises the weather reporting system, the AUTO will disappear from the METAR.

-In order to know whether an airport will have AUTO in it’s METAR, you must understand where your weather reports come from.
+Let’s dig a little deeper though because in order to know whether an airport will have AUTO in it’s METAR, you must understand where your weather reports come from.